 3. Finally, the third simulation modified the parameters further to account for likely position usage.
 In other words, it was assumed that the better players were likely to play more rallies.
 In positions with a group of three players on a team (OH, MB), two of the players performed at the 60th percentile and got 80% of the usage, while the third player performed at the 40th percentile and was assigned 20% usage.
-In positions where there are two players on a team (OP, SET), one player performed at the 60th percentile and got 80% of the usage, while the second player performed at the 40th percentile and was assigned 20% usage.
+In positions where there are two players on a team (OP, SET), one player performed at the 60th percentile and got 80% of the usage, while the second player performed at the 40th percentile and got 80% of the usage.
+In positions where there are two players on a team (OP, SET), one player performed at the 60th percentile and got 80% of the usage.
 In the case of Liberos, since there was only one per team, they received a boost in the outcomes due to their 100% usage.
 This simulation is the closest variant to a real-life environment and should lend even more credibility to the result set.